 “My neighbor cut down a tree, and the landscape company gave us the resulting wood mulch.
 Is there a way to color the wood chips to match my existing cedar mulch?” – Denny

-There are some spray-on products available for DIY mulch coloring, including Barkbrite Mulch Colorant and Mulch Magic.
-These products are typically sprayed thinly on top of an existing mulch layer, to refresh faded color on an otherwise sufficient mulch bed.
+There are some spray-on products available for DIY mulch coloring, including Bare Ground Just Scentsational Bark Mulch Colorant and Mulch Magic.
+These products refresh the faded color on the top of an existing mulch layer.
 It would be more difficult (and expensive!) to color an entire load of mulch using these products.

-At approximately $30 per half-gallon for mulch colorant, your money might be better spent on a more environmentally-friendly solution.
-You could apply the wood chips as a base layer, then cover it with a very thin layer of the decorative mulch of your choice.
-That will give you the uniform color and texture you’re seeking, and you can continue with the decorative mulch after the wood chips are gone.
+At about $30 per half-gallon for mulch colorant, your money might be better spent on a more environmentally-friendly solution.
+You could apply the wood chips as a base layer, then cover it with a thin layer of the decorative mulch.
+This gives you uniform color and texture, and you can continue with the decorative mulch after the wood chips deteriorate.

 Mulch colorant pigments, such as iron oxide and carbon black, are generally considered to be non-toxic.
 However, even non-toxic substances should be used sparingly in the lawn and garden.
 We don’t always know the impact of applying even “natural” products to a fragile ecosystem.

 If you go this route, follow all package instructions very carefully, use as little as you have to, and make sure the colorant does not come into contact with driveways, lawns, or existing landscape plants unless you want them colored, too!